The Subject as Art

 Did you ever find it hard to decide what the most significant aspect of a work of art is?
 This can happen when we look at a work and find multiple levels of meaning, aside from purely aesthetic concerns.
 The works of many contemporary artists show a reverence for not only styles of the past but of techniques and materials, to the point where those become some of the most compelling aspects of the work.

 Yoon Kwang-cho is an acclaimed ceramic artist from South Korea.
 He studied in Seoul, and, like many of his peers, he derived inspiration from the ceramic tradition of Korea’s past.
 Korea’s long history of ceramic production dates back at least to 5000 BCE.
-Yoon was particularly inspired by punch’ong ware, a type of stoneware popularized between the 14th and 16th centuries [the Joseon Dynasty period (1392-1910)], which was an indigenous Korean ware.
+Yoon was particularly inspired by punch’ong ware, a type of stoneware popularized between the 1300s and 1500s [the Joseon Dynasty period (1392–1910)], which was an indigenous Korean ware.
 A variety of decorative techniques including stamped, incised, and inlaid motifs is indicative of punch’ong.
 Typically, the design is achieved with an initial blue-green glaze covered in white slip through which the design is scratched.

 Although inspired by styles from the past, Yoon’s forms are not typical of traditional Korean wares.
 They are triangular, elliptical, and rectangular, almost impossible to achieve on the wheel.
 His forms are slab-built and often take on the spirit of sculpture rather than pottery.
 While emulating ancient decorative techniques, he also infuses his works with a modern aesthetic.